 We procure goods and services directly from over 200 first tier UK based suppliers in three main areas; Furniture, fixtures and equipment, food and beverage and operational supplies (goods not for re-sale).

 We have contractual relationships with all of our suppliers and a dedicated procurement department to oversee the instruction of major supplier agreements and ensure that adequate procedures are in place.

-We subcontract general maintenance and construction works services to a number of small providers in the UK.
-When carrying out building work, we currently contract with one main UK based contractor who will then subcontract elements of the construction work.
+Alongside our internal property team, on occasion we subcontract general maintenance and construction works services to a number of small providers in the UK.
+When carrying out building work, we currently contract with one main UK Facilities Management company who will then subcontract elements of the construction work.

 We have a number of low tier indirect suppliers throughout the world, primarily related to our food and beverage offering.